Vinyl Fence Calculator

 - Because they are prefabricated, you can save time as you don't have to build the fence yourself.

-- Prefab fences are cost-effective because of the time saved during its construction.
-By shortening construction duration, we minimise labor costs.
+- Prefab fences are cost-effective because of the time saved during their construction.
+By shortening construction duration, we minimize labor costs.

-- Due to its ability to be assembled and disassembled, it is can, in theory, be transfered to a new location.
+- Due to its ability to be assembled and disassembled, it can, in theory, be transferred to a new location.

 - They are also easy to install and only require knowledge regarding the mixing of concrete for the foundations.